 Managing An Aching Jaw with TMJ Therapy

-At Dental Center of Jacksonville, Dr. Patel treats TMJ with splint therapy.
+At Dental Center of Jacksonville, our dentists treat TMJ with splint therapy.
 This common method uses a small device that resembles the type of mouthguard athletes wear.
 It works by allowing the muscles and ligaments in the TMJ to relax, taking pressure off the jaw and relieving pain.
 For patients who also grind their teeth as a result of their TMJ/TMD, the splint provides a guard to protect the tooth enamel from wear and pressure.

 Schedule an Appointment Today

 Do not delay seeking relief for your aching, popping, or clicking jaw.
 TMJ therapy takes pressure off your jaw so you can eat, speak, and sing without pain once again!
 Request an appointment with Dental Center of Jacksonville today.